28 Jan Top 5 Troubleshooting Tips for Creating a Body Model that You’ll Love

 - Try again at a different time of day when site traffic might be lower.
 When there is high traffic on the app site at the same time, the server may be unable to generate the body model rendering.
 We’re looking to getting a dedicated server as soon as possible.
 For now, my best suggestion is to try again during a time when the volume of traffic might be lower.
 Go to your Portfolio and select the “Edit” option for your body model.
 This will take you to the measurement form.
 Change one of your measurements just slightly so that the app is triggered to re-render your body model, and click “Save my body model.”

 When I print my templates, they’re almost invisible!

 Even though we recommend selecting the “light gray” line color for printing, the darkness of printing seems to vary greatly from printer to printer.
 Here is a printable test swatch that includes all the grayscale line options.
 Print this page to test the different lines on your printer before purchasing your body model download.
 If the light gray is too light, then we suggest selecting the dark gray line option for your body model.
 The line color selection is located on the measurement form under section “1.
 General.”

 MyBodyModel offers several line color options.
 Print our test swatch to choose based on how they look when printed from your printer.

+If you have questions, please check out Frequently Asked Questions about MyBodyModel 1.0.
 I’ll continue to post more tips and FAQ’s to the blog as we receive more feedback from all of you.
-If you run into any issues at any time, please send an email to email@example.com.
+If you run into any issues that aren’t answered here, please send an email to email@example.com with as much detail as possible.
 Thank you!